hasanhincal/CRUD-APP-PROJECT/README.md

 <h2>Technologies used in the project</h2>

-Codded in HTML5 , CSS3 ve JS
+Codded in HTML5 , CSS3 and JS

 <h2>Screen Gif</h2>